deucn/deucn/README.md

 - 👋 Hello, DEUCN here.
-- a GNU / FOSS advocate,
+- a GNU / FOSS advocate and an IT Solutions Architect.
-- IT Solutions Architect,

 <!---
 deucn/deucn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.